mattvenn/aerial-photography/docs/lesson-plan.md

 * Go outside to designated and risk assessed area,
 * Fill balloon,
-* Pay out Raspi,
+* Pay out the balloon up to a maximum set by your risk assessment.
-* Take some photos!
+* Get the children to look up, make some shapes, spell some letters.
 * Wind back the balloon.
 * Deflate balloon.